thomasjoyce7/MEDLEY/README.md

 - `make manuscript`: rebuild manuscript tables and scripted figure outputs.
 - `make submit-all-slurm`: submit heavy embedding and clustering jobs to SLURM.

-The full `make reproduce` target runs extraction, HCUP source-file download, cohort construction, template generation, and manuscript outputs.
-It includes the POD decoder-LLM template step, so `LLAMA_MODEL_PATH` must be provided.
+The full `make reproduce` target runs extraction, HCUP source file download, cohort construction, template generation, and manuscript outputs.
+It includes the POD decoder LLM template step, so `LLAMA_MODEL_PATH` must be provided.
 Heavy embedding and clustering outputs should be generated locally or through the SLURM targets before rebuilding manuscript tables and figures that depend on them.
 POD benchmarking outputs are produced by `make pod-benchmark` and are also included through the POD manuscript table and figure targets.

 ## Directory Guide